15 Nov

 15Nov

-William Kaufmann" diagram from The Cosmic Frontiers of General Relativity (1977).
-It was Steven Hawking and William Kaufmann who inspired me to produce a series of prints and drawings on The Event Horizon:
+William Kaufmann: diagram from The Cosmic Frontiers of General Relativity (1977).
+It was Steven Hawking and William Kaufmann who inspired me to produce a series of prints and drawings on The Event Horizon during the 1980s and 1990s:

 "The event horizon of a black hole is the boundary around it from which nothing, not even light, can escape because the gravitational pull is so strongIt's often considered the black hole's "surface" and is the point of no return; once an object crosses it, it is pulled into the black hole's singularity.
 From the perspective of an outside observer, an object falling towards the event horizon would appear to slow down and freeze as it gets closer, eventually fading from view as its light gets redshifted and can no longer escape."
 (Google AI overview)